rfennell/ReleaseNotesAction/README.md

     extensionsFile: '${{ github.workspace }}//customextensions.js'

 ```
+## Parameters

+The task needs the `GITHUB_TOKEN` environment variable set with a valid GitHub token, either the one auto-generated for each workflow run, or a [personal one](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) created with sufficient permissions to access the API.

+As well as the `GITHUB_TOKEN` the action also takes the following parameters

+* templateFile: The path to the Handlebar template file.
+(Required)
+* outputFile: The path for the file that will be created.
+(Required)
+* extensionsFile: The path to the an optional module of custom Handlebars functions.
+(Optional)

 ## Template File
 The template allows you to create your own document layout using [Handlebars](https://handlebarsjs.com/) syntax.
 A template written in this format is as follows